DMayrant/Kubernetes-Istio-Integration/README.md

 # Istio Service mesh
-This service provides your workloads with additional
+This service provides your workloads with an additional sidecar pod for

 - Observability 🔭
 - mTLS 🔐